The working principle of an inkjet printer

 A closer look at CIJ printing

-An industrial Continuous Inkjet ( CIJ ) printer is used for coding and marking products and packaging during production and packaging processes.
+As you're undoubtedly well-aware, an industrial Continuous Inkjet ( CIJ ) printer is used for coding and marking products and packaging during production and packaging processes.
 Mainly variable data is printed; typical applications include expiry dates, batch and production information, serial numbers, and promotional codes.

 CIJ printing is a non-contact, versatile solution for these use cases, providing high-quality, reliable coding on fast-paced production lines.
 By reliably coding each product they can help to ensure high overall equipment effectiveness (OEE).